-4.2.3 Where the adjuster mechanism is able to be backedoff normally, position a box-end wrench on the shear adapter so that it can turn clockwise freely without coming into contact with parts of the vehicle (See Figure 21).
+4.2.3 Where the adjuster mechanism is able to be backed off normally, position a box-end wrench on the shear adapter so that it can turn freely clockwise without coming into contact with parts of the vehicle (See Figure 21).
 Make five to ten moderate applications of the brakes [at about 30 psi (2 Bar)], and observe that the box-end wrench or socket should turn clockwise in small increments.